thiago-cdb/Learning_Python/Control-Flow/Sequential/Exercise-1/README.md

-# Four Numbers Sum
+# Sum of Four Numbers

-write a program that adds 4 numbers and displays the result.
+## Write a program that receives the following values:
+* Four numbers

+## The program should calculate the sum of all four numbers.

+### The program should display:
+* The sum of the values.